rosieli5/rosieli5.github.io/_pages/about.md

 ### [*Robust Prediction after Structural Breaks*]()
 <!-- Solo-authored -->

-*Abstract*: This study proposes a new modeling approach for time series prediction after structural breaks.
+*Abstract*: I propose a new modeling approach for time series prediction after structural breaks.
 The method incorporates a time trend variable into non-linear predictive models to effectively handle coefficient variations over time.
-By optimizing bias-variance tradeoff, this approach significantly improves prediction accuracy and optimal portfolio Sharpe ratio compared to both linear and non-linear standard models.
-Results of Monte Carlo simulations are presented to examine the finite sample performances of the proposed procedures.
-Empirically, the paper demonstrates improved prediction performance in U.S. equity market return.
-These findings establish the rationale for the robustness of machine learning predictions with structural breaks.
+By optimizing the bias-variance tradeoff, this approach significantly improves prediction accuracy and optimal portfolio Sharpe ratio compared to both linear and non-linear standard models.
+I construct Monte Carlo simulations to examine the finite sample performance of the proposed procedures.
+Empirically, the paper demonstrates improved prediction performance for U.S. equity market returns.
+These findings establish the robustness of machine learning predictions in the presence of structural breaks.

 ## Work in Progress

-***Heterogeneous Institutions Rebalance to Corporate News***
+***Heterogeneous Institutional Rebalancing to Corporate News***

-***Publication Effect in Belief Formation*** with Ping Gong
+***The Publication Effect in Belief Formation*** with Ping Gong

 ***Vector Autoregressions with Virtue of Complexity***